SilkRose/Pony/readme.md

 ## License:
 All my writing: stories, ideas, names, outlines, and anything related to it in this repository is licensed under the Creative Commons Zero 1.0 Universal License, which can be read [here][license-cc-zero], and its deed can be read [here][deed-cc-zero].

+All covers made by [Steady Gaze] are licensed under the Creative Commons Zero 1.0 Universal License.

 All pixel-art pony sprites and props created by [Langtanium], and all code within this repository is licensed under the MIT License, which can be read [here][license-mit].

 All covers made by me, (Silk Rose) – The pixel art covers with the .xcf source files – are dual licensed under the MIT License for the ponies and Creative Commons Zero 1.0 Universal License for everything else in the images.